93 people are interested

 Children's Support Group Facilitator

 Do you enjoy working with children ages 5-12 and want to further you skills in group work?
-This opportunity provides a chance to work under a Licensed Clinical Social Worker who will provide supervision.
-It is a chance to give back to the some of the most vulnerable children and their families in Atlanta.
+This opportunity provides a chance to give back to the some of the most vulnerable children and their families in Atlanta.
 Project GRANDD families are grandparents raising their grandchildren with special needs.
 The biological parents are unable to care for the children due to a variety of reasons including death, illness, substance addiction, incarceration, etc.

 The Children’s Support Group Facilitator is responsible for facilitating a monthly support group for elementary-aged children who are being raised by their grandparents.
-The Children’s Group Facilitator is responsible for the development and maintenance of the group and ensures that the group meets and maintains the partnerships standards of quality.
-Time commitment is 2 hours per month beginning in January 2016.
-Group will be held at the Metropolitan Library Branch in SW Atlanta.
-Supervision is provided by the Program Director who is a Licensed Clinical Social Worker.
+The Children’s Group Facilitator is responsible for the development and maintenance of the group and ensures that the group meets and maintains the ISDD's standards of quality.
+Time commitment is 2 hours per month on the third Tuesday.
+Group is held at the Metropolitan Library Branch in SW Atlanta.

 The Children's Group Facilitator will: